Author: Josef Boehle, PhD

 divisive elements of religions and to foster the inspiring and peace-building

-cooperation among religions themselves and between the world of politics and
+among religions themselves and between the world of politics and religions are

 In